Potential enlargement of the European Union: Greenland

-Greenland is part of the Kingdom of Denmark, which meant it became part of the EEC when Denmark joined in 1973.
+Greenland is part of the Kingdom of Denmark, and became part of the EEC (the predecessor entity of the EU) when Denmark joined in 1973.
 After the establishment of Greenland's home rule in 1979, which made it an autonomous community, Greenland held a referendum on EEC membership.
 The result was (mainly because of the Common Fisheries Policy) to leave, so on 1 February 1985, Greenland left the EEC and EURATOM.
 Its status was changed to that of an Overseas Country.
 Danish nationals residing in Greenland (i.e. all native population) are nonetheless fully European citizens; they are not, however, entitled to vote in European elections.

-There has been some speculation as to whether Greenland may consider joining again the now-European Union.
+There has been some speculation as to whether Greenland may consider rejoining the now-European Union.
 On 4 January 2007, the Danish daily Jyllands-Posten quoted the former Danish minister for Greenland, Tom Høyem, as saying "I would not be surprised if Greenland again becomes a member of the EU...
 The EU needs the Arctic window and Greenland cannot alone manage the gigantic Arctic possibilities".
 Greenland has a lot of natural resources, and Greenland has, especially during the 2000s commodities boom, contracted foreign private companies to exploit some of them, but the cost is considered too high, as Greenland is remote and severely lacks infrastructure which has to be built.
 After 2013 prices declined so such efforts stalled.

 The Brexit debate has reignited talk about the EU in Greenland with calls for the island to join the Union again.
+In 2024, an opinion poll found that 60 percent of Greenland's population would vote in favour of re-joining the EU.